typst/packages/packages/preview/wrap-indent/0.1.0/README.md

 # wrap-indent

-`wrap-indent` is a package for easily wrapping content with functions using just indentation.
-This lets you avoid square brackets for wrapping content, instead you can just indent the content!
+`wrap-indent` is a package for wrapping content in custom functions with just indentation.
+This lets you avoid using trailing square brackets to wrap content, instead you just indent it!

 This system works by re-purposing Typst's existing [term-list](https://typst.app/docs/reference/model/terms/) syntax via a custom show rule on `terms.item`.
-We then pass our function to wrap within [state](https://typst.app/docs/reference/introspection/state/) via a new `wrap-in()` function.
+We give it our custom function within [state](https://typst.app/docs/reference/introspection/state/) via a new `wrap-in()` function.